afterpartyai/bittensor-conversation-genome-project/README.md

 - The validator:
   - Receives the metadata from the miners
   - Scores each tag against the ground truth full conversation
-  - Compares each miner return against other miner returns
   - Pushes all the metadata to a local store or the CGP Api

 The data generated is explained in detail in the Overview section below.
 With the Info logging setting, the output should look something like this: